ethereum/ethereum-org-website/public/content/developers/tutorials/ispf-decentralized-ui/index.md

 So now you can use IPFS to serve files locally, which is not very exciting.
 The next step is to make them available for the world when you're offline.

 There are a number of well known [pinning services](https://docs.ipfs.tech/concepts/persistence/#pinning-services).
 Choose one of them.
-Whichever service you use, you need to create an account and provide it with the CID (content identifier) in your IPFS desktop.
+Whichever service you use, you need to create an account and provide it with the **content identifier (CID)** in your IPFS desktop.

 Personally, I found [4EVERLAND](https://docs.4everland.org/storage/4ever-pin/guides) to be the easiest to use.
 Here are the directions for it: